This article describes the effects of a wasp sting.

 - Swelling and pain at site of sting

-Call poison control or a hospital emergency room for guidance if the person has an allergic reaction (severe swelling or difficulty breathing).
-It may be necessary to go to the hospital if the reaction is severe.
+Call 911 if the person has an allergic reaction (severe swelling or difficulty breathing).
+You may need to go to the hospital if the reaction is severe.

 Before Calling Emergency